worldpiececomputer-blairmunroakusa/timemachineforpeace-blairmunroakusa-wp-computer/content/kickstarter/pretext.md

 This might be hard to follow at first, because my mind operates in a highly nonlinear way, and at a very different frequency than mainstream anything is used to.
 Honestly, I rely on in-person conversation to stay focused.
 I rely on the linearity of other people's thought process to organize my thoughts in real time.
 If I just have myself in my head, I sprawl and people call me delusional and manic.
 It feels horrible when people call me this, so I have been working in private for many years.

 Eventually, I developed a fragmented personality.
-In my head, I can have linear-enough conversations to stay focused on my work.
+In my head, I can have linear-enough conversations between my fragments to stay focused on my work.
 But all attempts to versionize my world in a linear way for an invisible audience (people unavailable for immediate feedback) does not work well.
 If I share my inner linearlization, you will not get it.
-I have to just dump the chaos and hope that people will see the intrinsic value in this different dimension I am tapped into.
+I have to just dump the chaos and hope that people will see the intrinsic value in this different dimension I tapped into.

 If you follow closely though, the chaos will resolve.
 It has for me, and it has for the people who have taken the time to get to know this thing in my head.

-**This is where I will transparently work on the Kickstarter campaign to fund our efforts (right now funding to afford salary for me and the mouse in my pocket, for at least a year of dedicated work).**
+**This is where I will transparently work on the Kickstarter campaign to fund our efforts (right now funding to afford salary for me and the mice in my pocket, for at least a year of dedicated work).**

 **I will attempt to kick off the campaign this week (of today 06/16/21), and regardless of my initial acceptance at Kickstarter, I will persist by continuously adding to this Kickstarter space within timemachineforpeace.wp.computer.**